-Key information.
-For glossary and e avalanatan, natas, sao Appandix A nk to further information, within this document or elsewhere.
-Policy consultation period December 2023 to January 2024 Policy determined on 28 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Rose Colpus-Fricker, Chief Operating Officer Amendments after determination Department for Education school number 879-4605 Age range 11 to 18 secondary school for girls, with sixth form 1 Early Years provision 2 No Type of school Academy Admissions authority Plymouth CAST Multi-Academy Trust Normal round intake, (relevant age group) Year 7 and Year 12 Published Admission Number 2025-26 140 in Year 7 30 in Year 12 3 Priority for children to another setting 4 No Priority for children from another setting Holy Cross Catholic Primary School Keyham Barton Catholic Primary School St Joseph's Catholic Primary School, Plymouth St Paul's Roman Catholic Primary School St Peter's Roman Catholic Primary School The Cathedral School of St Mary Designated religious character Catholic Church, Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Entitlement to LA transport 5 Yes - if this is the nearest available school to home Yes - if from a low income family, living between 2 and 15 miles from school, and attending this school on the grounds of faith School uniform Yes Application Form www.plymouth.gov.uk/schooladmissions with a paper form available by calling 01752 307469 or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority.
-Supplementary Information Form Yes - only to be used for exceptional need priority.
+a link to further information, within this document or elsewhere.
+Policy consultation period 1 November 2024 to 10 January 2025 Policy determined February 2025 Policy published on school website 15 March 2025 Policy contact Rose Colpus-Fricker, Chief Operating Officer Amendments after determination DfE school number 879-4605 Age range 11 to 18 secondary school for girls, with sixth form Early Years provision Not applicable Type of school Academy Admission authority Plymouth CAST Multi-Academy Trust Normal round intake Year 7 and Year 12 PAN for 2026-27 140 in Year 7 30 in Year 12 Priority for children to another setting No Priority for children from another setting Holy Cross Catholic Primary School Keyham Barton Catholic Primary School St Joseph's Catholic Primary School, Plymouth St Paul's Roman Catholic Primary School St Peter's Roman Catholic Primary School The Cathedral School of St Mary Designated religious character Catholic Church, Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if a child attended this school on faith grounds and where the home address is between 2 and 15 miles from school School uniform Yes Application Form www.plymouth.gov.uk/schooladmissions with a paper form available by calling 01752 307469 or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below Yes - only to be used for children of school staff priority.
 See below Yes - only to be used for faith priority.
-See below When to apply, normal round admission 1 September to 31 October 2024.
-Late applications accepted 6 Normal round decision 3 March 2025 When to appeal from 31 March 2025 or from 20 school days after the refusal 7 Deadline to submit appeal 8 22 April 2025.
-Later appeals accepted.
+See below When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted Decision 2 March 2026 When to submit an appeal from 31 March 2026 or from 20 school days after the refusal Deadline to submit appeal 20 April May 2026.
+Later appeals accepted. · · · · · · · · · · · · · · · · · · · 23 June 2026

-1 See the separate admissions policy for sixth form.
+&lt;sup>1 See the separate admissions policy for sixth form.
 The sixth form is co-educational.